kfarmer704/kfarmer.github.io/README.md

 ## Loving cooking and trying new reciepes
 [Google] (https://tasty.co)  I love going to tasty to see the new reciepes of the month  They also have plenty of twist on what i called original reciepes that I learned cooking with my grandmother.
 Its good to try out different culture reciepes instead of eating the same thing over and over.
 ## Movie critic
 - [Google] (https://www.imdb.com)  I love all different types of movies.
 I call myself a critics but im not fully a critic I am terrified of horror movies so I stay far away from them.
-This website keeps me informed of new releases coming to movie theaters as well as to dvd or streaming services.
+This website keeps me informed of new releases coming to movie theaters as well as to dvd or streaming services like Netflix, Hulu just to name a few.